EDUCBA Logo

 Example to Implement R Squared Regression

 Let us consider an example using Python.
 The library named sklearn contains the metrics named r2_score.
 And for the Linear Regression model, we will use LinerRegression from sklearn.
 We will use the matplotlib library for plotting the regression graph.
-Numpy library will be used to reshape the input array.
+The Numpy library will be used to reshape the input array.

 pip install scikit-learn